 Although you only need 2-3 hours to explore Ephesus, not understanding the ins and outs of the site can sour your experience.
 The first hurdle is understanding the gates.
 There are two gates, one at the top and one at the bottom.

-The bottom gate is the most popular one and, in my opinion, it is much better to walk uphill first and return downhill once it gets too hot.
+The bottom gate is the most popular one and, in it is much better to walk uphill first and return downhill once it gets too hot.
 There are taxi drivers at the entrance that will try and convince you to take a ride to the top gate and just walk down, but it is not necessary at all.

 The next important thing to remember is that you need to go to the Library of Celsus first.
 This is undoubtedly the most impressive part of the site but also the most crowded.